didierhk/visioStencils/README.md

 This repository consolidate more than 2,700 [Microsoft Visio](https://www.microsoft.com/en-ca/microsoft-365/visio) artefacts that I have collected and used over the years.
 Your stencils and templates library does not have to be unique, everyone strives for consistency.
 Fork this repository and improve *your* library.
 Even better, send me an update :)

 Drawing scale should be set to 1”=10” which is the de facto industry standard for network VISIO shapes.
-Scale modification might cause unsatisfactory results.

 There is 600 current IT stencils, sadly most vendors does not update them frequently.
 You'll find items from Cisco, CommScope, Dell, D-Link, Extreme Network, Fortinet, HPE, Juniper, Kubernetes, Lenovo, Microsoft, Palo Alto Networks, Penguin, Qumulo, Sitecore, Sophos, Synology, TP-Link, Unquiti, , Veeam, VMWare, and ZScaler.
 There is also cloud related stencils from Alibaba, Azure, and IBM.
 I'm still looking for AWS and GCP.